wlai/ESP32WeatherStation/README.md

 The MQTT Broker used is https://thingspeak.com/

-You'll need to provide your own PrivateKey.h with the followin #defines
+You'll need to provide your own PrivateKey.h in the same directory, with the followin #defines

 #define WIFISSID "mySSID"                           // Put your Wifi SSID here
 #define PASSWORD "mySSIDPassword"                   // Put your wifi password here